woctezuma/geforce-leak/README.md

 python filter_geforce_data.py
 ```

-- Run the following script to query a [GeForce back-up hosted by the leaker][tweet-leaker-hosting-backup] for known
+- Run the following script to query **partial** GeForce data via [an interface hosted][tweet-leaker-hosting-backup] by the leaker for known
   appIDs:

 ```bash